 If you don’t know how to tune your instrument yet, don’t worry your instructor will teach you.
 If you do know how to tune your instrument, come with it tuned.
 So many minutes of your lesson time can be wasted tuning your instrument.
 Arrive 5 to 10 minutes before your lesson and save time and money by tuning up right before the lesson.

 Now, if it is a friend or family member that might be a different story.
 Overall, we don’t think it is a good idea to ask for an instructor to negotiate their price.
-However, most instructors do offer long term commitments plans, like 3 month, 6 months, 12 months, etc. You may want to ask the question, “Do you have any long term plans or payment plans?”
+However, most instructors do offer long-term commitment plans, like 3 months, 6 months, 12 months, etc. You may want to ask the question, “Do you have any long term plans or payment plans?”

 What have you found the most helpful in making your private lessons go better?

-A friendly reminder be sure to subscribe to the Lesson Pros Music Education Blog and/or the Chuck and Sandi Full Time RVing, Inspiration and Travel Blog
+A friendly reminder be sure to subscribe to the Lesson Pros Music Education Blog and Chuck and Sandi Full Time RVing, Inspiration and Travel Blog

 Building Confidence Through Music